mruijzendaal/html-preview.github.io/forges.md

 # Git Forges

-This contians colelcted info about file URLs of the different git forges, useful for developpment, checking and testing.
+This contains collected info about file URLs of the different git forges, useful for development, checking and testing.
 We mention both the software and the actual hosting instances.

 ## GitHub